CreamElDudJafar/Yellow-Kaizo/README.md

 -Low HP alarm only plays three times then turns itself off

--Sleep engine fixed (it works now like gen 2 - max 6 turns)

 -Removed 25% chance for enemy stat down moves to miss

 -Stats reset now after curing Pokemon of Burn or Paralyze

--Swift will not hit throught Fly or Dig

 -SS Anne Captain Takes SS Ticket and shreds it